 Any sexual gratification one gets from a source other than your spouse (in a biblical marriage consisting of one man and one woman).

-Therefore, sexual immorality may include, among other things, pornography, masturbation, roving eyes / looking with lust at those in your eyesight, adultery, pre-marital sex (A.K.A. fornication), co-habitation which includes pre-marital sex, homosexuality, impure thoughts, flirting, fantasizing about the possibility of sex with someone other than your spouse, etc.
+Therefore, sexual immorality may include, among other things, pornography (or even feature films that portray sex between people on screen), masturbation, roving eyes / looking with lust at those in your eyesight, adultery, pre-marital sex (A.K.A. fornication), co-habitation which includes pre-marital sex, homosexuality, impure thoughts, flirting, fantasizing about the possibility of sex with someone other than your spouse, etc.

 So, the passage above (1 Corinthians 6:18-20) tells me that I am not my own.
 I can’t just do whatever I want with my body.
 My body is a temple of the Holy Spirit.
 He is living in me and sees everything I do.
 Which leads me to the next verse: